Higher order differential operators on projective modules: Introduction

 for all elements $e\in E$.
-An $A$-module $E$ has a projective basis if and only if it is finietly generated and projective.
-Using a projective basis $e_i,x_j$ for a finitely generated projective module $E$ we construct the fundamental matrix $M$ associated to $e_i, x_j$.
-This is an $n\times n$-matrix with coeefficients in $A$.
-Using the projective basis $e_i,x_j$ we construct an associated connection
+An $A$-module $E$ has a projective basis if and only if it is finitely generated and projective.
+Using a projective basis $B:=\{e_i,x_j\}$ for a finitely generated projective module $E$, we construct the fundamental matrix $\phi$ associated to $e_i, x_j$.
+This is an $n\times n$-matrix with coefficients in $A$ with $\phi^2=\phi$ - it is an idempotent endomorphism defininig the module $E$.
+Using the projective basis $B$ we construct the "associated connection $\nabla_B$"